 A breakup is nothing but a speed bump in your life.
 Setbacks are common in romance, and this is one of them.
 Don’t let it affect your willingness to open up to someone again.
 After you feel you are ready to meet the right person, consider dating again.
 Every breakup is a learning experience, for better or worse.

 So, every relationship should logically be healthier than the ones that came before.
-There are plenty of people out there with whom you could potentially share a healthy relationship.
+There are plenty of people out there with whom you could potentially complement and share a healthy relationship.
 Once you reach this stage, it will be much easier to stop thinking about your ex.